 Michael Apted and Paul Almond's decade-spanning documentary series Seven Up! — which follows the lives of 14 British children — is a touchstone for filmmaker Gwen Isaac.

 Isaac was born in London, but soon moved with her artist mother to New Zealand, to join a thriving single parent artist community in the Bay of Islands.
-Seven Up! would inspire her to study at Auckland University of Technology, where she got a Bachelor of Communications, specialising in Documentary.
+Seven Up! would inspire her to study at the Auckland University of Technology, where she got a Bachelor of Communications, specialising in documentary.
 She then moved back to London to pursue her career.
 In the city's busy and highly competitive scene, she won gigs directing television for broadcasters ITV and the BBC, and companies RDF and Endemol.

-Work on fast turnaround reality shows taught her that establishing "the magic that allows people to be themselves" on-screen is a key tool in any documentary maker's skillset.
+Work on fast turnaround reality shows taught her that establishing "the magic that allows people to be themselves" on-screen is a key tool in the documentary maker's skill set.
 "It is all about relationships".
 She felt less comfortable about the way reality shows were often aimed at entertaining audiences, rather than encouraging viewers to feel or learn something.
 On reality show Mum's on Strike, she felt under pressure "to make dads seem incapable of looking after their kids even when they weren't".
 Her next job— an oft-repeated BBC documentary series, following members of the clergy at York Minster — opened her eyes "to a more gentle way of presenting the human condition".

 Her self-conceived documentary Old Dogs, New Tricks (2004), about retired racing greyhounds, won good reviews and was selected for Metroland, a slot on the ITV network for young directors.